Great crested newt district licensing scheme

 The applicant should contact NatureSpace who will carry out a free, up- front assessment to determine eligibility and all associated costs, timing and mitigation requirements.
 You can also call them on 01865 688307 or email: email@example.com.

 The applicant should apply to join the scheme before planning permission is granted.

-Once a developer has joined the scheme, NatureSpace carry out a metric assessment and identify what level of compensation is required.
 Off-site compensation, monitoring and long-term habitat management is delivered by The Newt Conservation Partnership.
 Compensation effort is focused on key high-quality habitats as part of a landscape-scale conservation plan for great crested newts.

 Further detail regarding habitat creation and conservation benefits can be found in the latest monitoring report.